Hakka people: India

-There used to be 1500 Hakkas largely at Tangra,Kolkata and Bombay, arriving after the great British Raj violence and chaos.
+There used to be 1500 Hakka people largely at Tangra, Kolkata and Bombay, arriving after the great British Raj violence and chaos.

 However, from the 1960s, after armed fighting broke out, there has been a steady migration to other countries, which accelerated in the succeeding decades.
 The majority moved to Britain and Canada, while others went to the United States, Australia, Taiwan, Austria and Sweden.
 The predominant dialect of Hakka in these communities is Meixian.

-Hakkas are the largest Chinese community in India after Chinese Cantonese people of Indian ancestry.
-During the time he held office in Calcutta until the late 2000s, Yap Kon Chung, the Hakka ambassador, protected and helped the Chinese residents in India.
-Specifically, during the Sino-Indian war of 1962, oppression of Sino-Indian residents accused of Anti-Indian sentiment by the Indians was escalated.
-Yap then made appeals to Prime Minister Nehru to bridge a bond between the Indians and Chinese persons.
-During his office, he was also the principal at a highly regarded school as well as a political facilitator who helped many families migrate to other countries such as Britain, Canada, the United States and parts of Europe until he himself migrated to Toronto, Canada to join his family.
+Hakka people are the largest Chinese community in India after Chinese Cantonese people of Indian ancestry.
+Yap Kon Chung, the Hakka ambassador, protected and helped the Chinese residents in India during the time he held office in Kolkata until the late 2000s.
+Specifically, during the Sino-Indian war of 1962, oppression of Sino-Indian residents accused of Anti-Indian sentiment by Indian people was escalated.
+Yap then made appeals to Prime Minister Nehru to bridge a bond between the Indian and Chinese people.
+During his office, he was also the principal at a highly regarded school as well as a political facilitator who helped many families migrate to other countries such as Britain, Canada, the United States and parts of Europe, until he himself migrated to Toronto, Canada to join his family.
 Yap died surrounded by family on 18 April 2014, at the age of 97.